Supporterino/truenas-graphite-to-prometheus/README.md

 * The hostname field should be choosen according to your needs it will later populate the `instance` label of your metrics
 * The `update every` field should match your scrape time
 * For `Send Names Instead Of Ids`, leave it blank and it will default to `true` (otherwise it may error out when trying to create the exporter).
-* Destination IP and Port: point these to the host and port where your `graphite_exporter` (or another Graphite-compatible receiver) is listening.
+* Destination IP and Port pointing to the host and port where your `graphite_exporter` is listening.

 ![Screenshot 2023-12-20 at 22 40 14](https://github.com/Supporterino/truenas-graphite-to-prometheus/assets/25184990/5a6cfd79-42ae-4173-bee5-42bb1d43d7b9)